niteeshbharadwaj2002/SoftTouch_GNC/README.md

 ## Limitations & Next Steps

-What a production landing GNC stack would need beyond this prototype:

-- **3-DOF only, no attitude dynamics.** No rotation, no gimbal/torque model, no angular rate control — thrust is applied as a free vector at the center of mass instead of through a physically constrained engine gimbal.
+**3-DOF only — no attitude dynamics, gimbal, or torque model; thrust acts as a free vector at the CoM.
-- **No 6-DOF rigid-body coupling.** Real vehicles couple translational and rotational dynamics; this sim treats them as fully decoupled by omission.
-- **Idealized sensor model.** Gaussian noise only, no bias/drift, no sensor dropout or latency, no GPS/radar altimeter fusion beyond the single altimeter channel.
-- **Downrange position is unobservable.** With altitude-only measurement, `x` estimation drifts unbounded over long flights — a real system would add a second position-observing sensor (e.g., radar, lidar, or GPS).
+**Idealized sensors — Gaussian noise only; no bias, dropout, latency, or multi-sensor fusion.
+**Downrange x unobservable — altitude-only sensing lets x estimate drift unbounded; needs a second position sensor (radar/lidar/GPS).
-- **Linearized control around a nominal, not gain-scheduled or robust.** LQR is re-linearized each step from current mass only; no robustness margin analysis, no handling of actuator dynamics/delay.
+**Linearized control only — LQR re-linearized each step from mass alone; no gain scheduling, robustness margins, or actuator delay modeling.
-- **Guidance solves once, offline — no replanning in flight.** Guidance computes one fixed reference trajectory before launch; LQR only tracks it, never recomputes it.
-When wind pushes the vehicle off track, the controller fights back with whatever thrust and altitude remain, and horizontal correction competes with vertical braking for the same capped thrust budget — so disturbed flights can land off-target and still moving.
-Gain tuning shifts priority between axes but can't invent a new optimal path from wherever the wind left it.

-  **Real fix:** receding-horizon (MPC-style) replanning — re-solve the convex guidance problem every 1-5s from the current estimated state, so disturbances get absorbed into a fresh optimal trajectory instead of just chased by feedback.
+**No in-flight replanning — guidance solves once offline; LQR just tracks it, so wind-induced errors are fought via feedback, not corrected via a new optimal path.
+Fix: MPC-style receding-horizon replanning (re-solve every 1–5s).
-- **Fixed final time.** The guidance horizon (`N`, `dt`) is set a priori rather than solved for as a free variable (minimum-time or minimum-fuel-with-free-time formulations).
+**Fixed final time — horizon (N, dt) is preset, not solved as a free variable (no min-time/min-fuel formulation).

 ## Repo Structure